virtualdvid/learning/README.md

 # Machine-Learning
 Code Reference

-Here I am posting all the code what I am getting while I am studing Machine Learning.
+Here I will post all the code what I am getting while I am studing Machine Learning.